Esri/arcgis-runtime-samples-android/java/rgb-renderer/README.md

 # RGB Renderer
-Demonstrates how to use an `RGBRenderer` on a `RasterLayer`.
+Use an `RGBRenderer` on a `RasterLayer`.
 An `RGBRenderer` is used to adjust the color bands of a multispectral image.

 ![RGB Renderer App](rgb-renderer.png)